benroz3/online-coder/README.md

-Online Coder fullstack app using Socket.io.
+Online Coder fullstack app using MERN & Socket.io.

 (Open 2 tabs - first is the mentor, second is the student)